Dhá mhilliún déag fáilte dhaoibh go fearann Oirghialla glúnmhar ….

 (Tomás Ó Máille.
 Amhráin Chearbhalláin ITS 1915, Translation: P. Ní Uallacháin)

-In the Bunting Collection QUB, there is short nine line lyric manuscript, of a toast, probably for the same Captain MacNeill, entitled Plangsti Mhic Néill, (Planxty McNeill), which mentions McDonalds and McLeods – alluding to MacNeill’s Scottish background.
-On intitial scan of the music, it would seem that the lyrics of Planxty MacNeill do not match the notation of Captain O’Neill.
-However, singer Pádraigín Ní Uallacháin has established that the lyrics of the toast were likely to have been sung to a section of the tune, and are a perfect match.
+In the Bunting Manuscript Collection in Queens University Library, Belfast, there is short nine line lyric manuscript, of a toast, probably for the same Captain MacNeill, entitled Plangsti Mhic Néill, (Planxty McNeill), which mentions McDonalds and McLeods – alluding to MacNeill’s Scottish background.
+On initial scan of the music, it would seem that the lyrics of Planxty MacNeill do not match the notation of Captain O’Neill.
+However, singer Pádraigín Ní Uallacháin has established that the lyrics of the toast were likely to have been sung to a section of the tune, as a toast at the end of the instrumental sequence, beginning at the 11th bar of music.
+In this arrangement the lyrics are a perfect match to the music and were, probably, also written by Carolan.
 This adds further credence to this music manuscript being the missing ‘Captain MacNeill‘ title listed in Bunting’s notebooks from 1792.

 Líon sin ól sin Fill that drink that